Midoriaw/itch.io-metric-boosting/README.md

 # 📖 About

-**D:ROCHILA Automation** is a Python desktop application created to automate repetitive actions in a web browser.
+**itch.io Automation** is a Python desktop application created to automate repetitive actions in a web browser.

 The current implementation contains two automation modules: